-I'm starting to think, however, that my crisis has started to take things a little too far.
+But I can't help but think things are starting to snowball a bit.
 The first crisis looks like it's starting a new crisis, and the whole thing is giving me a bit of a headache.

-I wanted to look nice for Mary Anne – but most of all, I wanted to look like the sort of person Mary Anne becomes friends with these days.
+I want to look nice for Mary Anne - but most of all, I want to look like the sort of person Mary Anne becomes friends with these days.

 Mary Anne is, typically, early for her birthday dinner.
-She has brought a book and is sitting on a bench in the foyer of the restaurant, one leg crossed neatly over the other and a faint frown on her face.
+She has brought a book and is sitting on a bench near the coatroom, one leg crossed neatly over the other and a faint frown on her face.
 She is completely absorbed in the pages resting on her lap and I take a moment to collect myself and draw in a deep breath.

 "Hey," I say.
 I'm embarrassed when my voice comes out as a wheeze.
-I sound like Abby after she's run a marathon across a freshly-cut lawn.
+I sound like Abby after she's run a sprint across a freshly-cut lawn.

 Mary Anne looks up, and my heart sinks when immediate recognition fails to register on her face.
 She blinks and her mouth drops open.